AndreLau11/Portfolio-setup-and-mobile-version-skeleton/README.md

 # Project Name

-> Description the project.
+> Portfolio-setup-and-mobile-version-skeleton.

+This is a description of the porject I have done so far and is easy for you to check.

 ## Built With

-- Major languages
-- Frameworks
+- HTML & CSS
-- Technologies used
+- It was used as reference for this project the link is https://www.w3schools.com/css/css_grid_container.asp
+- Done by laptop and Visual Code.

 ## Live Demo (if available)